moan0s/garage-docker-ansible-deploy/README.md

 To configure and install Garage on your own server(s), follow the [README in the docs/ directory](docs/README.md).

+## Design

+Garage is a very flexible software that can server a lot of use-cases.
+This playbook is opinionated in the sense that it reduces the flexibility of garage in favor of an easy deployment that should serve common use cases.
+While the playbook should of course be reusable and fairly modular it will never be a solution to all use cases.
+Assumptions that are made
+currently:

+- Nodes have a public IPv4/IPv6 address
+- one subdomain per node, 1 additional subdomain per gateway node

+The playbook will by default

+* Enable the admin API for each node, reachable via the assigned subdomain
+* Expose a user-defined port per node for replication
+* Use a gateway to expose the s3 API on a new subdomain

 ## Support

 - Matrix room: [#garage-docker-ansible-deploy:hyteck.de](https://matrix.to/#/#garage-docker-ansible-deploy:hyteck.de)